CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/E375004/ai_chapter1/ai_chapter1.md

-# Artificial Intelligence and python - part one
+# Artificial Intelligence and Python - Part One

 ## Introduction